-The Isle Mull and Iona are two of the Inner Hebrides, islands off Scotland’s western seaboard, and a microcosm of more than 1,500 years of successive waves of settlers and invaders.
-Sites scattered across these islands tell Scotland’s story—culturally, politically and spiritually.
+The Isle Mull and neighboring Iona are two of the Inner Hebrides, islands off Scotland’s western seaboard, and a microcosm of more than 1,500 years of successive waves of settlers and invaders.
+Sites scattered across these islands tell Scotland’s story culturally, politically and spiritually.

-Today, these mere specks in the Atlantic are drawing a new generation of seekers: some are among the Scottish diaspora’s 50-million members, others are modern-day pilgrims visiting the spot where Christianity reached Scotland, and many come to see the abundant wildlife—red deer, sea eagles, otters and puffins.
+Today, these mere specks in the Atlantic are drawing a new generation of seekers: some are among the Scottish diaspora’s 50 million members, others are modern-day pilgrims visiting the spot where Christianity reached Scotland, and many come to see the abundant wildlife of red deer, sea eagles, otters and puffins.

 On the Isle of Mull and Iona, the compelling history and spectacular scenery compete for your attention at every turn—if you aren’t eagle-eyed, you are sure to miss a magic moment.